ruby-jokes/job_interview/README.md

 ## SYNOPSIS

 Let's face it.
-Programming job interviews can be annoying.
+Programmer job interviews can be annoying.
 And sometimes the questions require you to actually think.
 With Job Interview, most programming interview questions can be answered in 3 lines of Ruby.

 ## USAGE